Nile Delta

 The Nile Delta at night as seen from the ISS in October 2010.

 The Nile Delta (دلتا النيل, Delta an-Nīl or simply الدلتا, ad-Delta) is the delta formed in Lower Egypt where the Nile River spreads out and drains into the Mediterranean Sea.
-It is one of the world's larger deltas from Alexandria in the west to Port Said in the east; it covers 240 km of the Mediterranean coastline and is a rich agricultural region.
-From north to south the delta is approximately 160 km in length.
+It is one of the world's largest deltas.
+From Alexandria in the west to Port Said in the east; it covers 240 km of the Mediterranean coastline and is a rich agricultural region.
+From north to south the delta is about 160 km long.
 The Delta begins from Cairo.

 Geography

-From north to south, the delta is approximately 160 km in length.
+From north to south, the delta is about 160 km long.
 From west to east, it covers some 240 km of coastline.
 The delta is sometimes divided into sections, with the Nile dividing into two main distributaries, the Damietta and the Rosetta, flowing into the Mediterranean at port cities with the same names.
-In the past, the delta had several distributaries, but these have been lost due to flood control, silting and changing relief.
+In the past, the delta had several distributaries, but these have been lost due to flood control, silting, and changing relief.
 One such defunct distributary is Wadi Tumilat.